• Resources

 To make this stage go as smoothly as possible, call your DDS office to confirm they receive your application and materials right after you send them.

-If you have a disability lawyer, they will fax the materials and use fax receipts to make sure the DDS has them to keep your application moving forward.
+If you have a disability lawyer, they will fax the materials and use fax receipts to ensure the DDS has them to keep your application moving forward.

 Reconsideration and hearing

 After your first rejection, you’ll have 60 days to submit for reconsideration — your appeal to have your application considered again.
-If you don’t apply for reconsideration in that time, you will have to start your application over.
+If you don’t apply for reconsideration within 60 days, you will have to start your application over.

 The Social Security Administration (SSA), the federal office that handles reconsiderations, takes at least 100 days to process them.
-In 2021, they spent an average of 147 days.
+In 2022, each reconsideration spent an average of 183 days in processing.

 Once the SSA processes your reconsideration, they’ll send you another acceptance or rejection.

-The SSA rejects about 90.8% of reconsiderations, and at that point, you’ll schedule a court hearing for an appeal.
-This hearing happens around one to one and a half years after the SSA’s decision on your reconsideration.
+The SSA rejects about 86.8% of reconsiderations, and at that point, you’ll schedule a court hearing for an appeal.
+This hearing happens around a year to a year and a half later.

 You will receive your hearing date at least 75 days in advance.
 If you have a lawyer, they’ll confirm the hearing date and prepare materials with you.

-After you attend the hearing, you’ll get a final decision from the judge within a month to a month and a half.
+After you attend the hearing, you’ll get a final decision from the judge within about 90 days.

-Applicants with certain conditions may get approval on their first application, and they won’t have to go through reconsideration or a hearing.
+Applicants with certain conditions may get approval on their first application and won’t have to go through reconsideration or a hearing.
 This situation happens in rare cases.

-How long does it take to get Social Security disability benefits after approval?
+How long does it take to get your first Social Security disability check?

 Once the SSA approves your benefits, you’ll get your first payment within 60 days.

-They pay SSDI the month after the month they’re due.
-For example, they’ll pay a payment due in June 2023 in July 2023.
+SSA pays SSDI the month after it’s due.
+For example, they’ll pay a payment due in June 2024 in July 2024.

-The SSA pays on a set schedule determined by the day you were born:
+The SSA pays on a set schedule determined by the day you were born.
+Here’s when the SSA will send out your check:

-• 1st through the 10th: Second Wednesday of the month
+• If you were born on the 1st through the 10th: Second Wednesday of the following month

-• 11th through the 20th: Third Wednesday of the month
+• If you were born on the 11th through the 20th: Third Wednesday of the following month

-• After the 20th: Fourth Wednesday of the month
+• If you were born after the 20th: Fourth Wednesday of the following month

-For instance, someone born on May 6th will receive their first payment on the second Wednesday of the month after SSA owes payment to them.
+For instance, someone born on May 6th will receive their first payment on the second Wednesday of the following month.

 How long will I wait to get back pay after approval?